syail/BrowserLoader/README.md

 Extracts cookies and local storage from browsers such as Firefox, Chrome, IE, etc.

 > [!IMPORTANT]
-> This project is only supported firefox browser.
+> This project is only supported firefox browser yet.

 ## Basic examples